-Do you ever wonder what it really means to be one flesh in a Christian Marriage?
+Do you ever wonder how to be one flesh in marriage?
+What is a one flesh marriage?
 Can you become one flesh in a Difficult Marriage?
 I know these are all questions I’ve asked over the years as I strive to become a godly wife.
 Today Aimee from A Work of Grace will share 4 Essential Steps to become one flesh in a Christian Marriage with us today.

 Each stitch in the blanket is dependent upon the stitches surrounding it.